An Introduction to Infrared Cinematography

 Notice anything odd about these images?

 This isn’t some effect that came about in post.
-It’s not been played with.
+No one has played with it.
 It is the world around you, the world that your eyes can’t see.
-These were captured with Infrared light and they’re an example of the creative playground photographers and filmmakers can explore, pushing the boundaries of our art.
+The artists captured the images with Infrared light and serve as an example of the creative playground photographers and filmmakers can explore, pushing the boundaries of our art.

 This is the Electromagnetic spectrum…